Blackheads and whiteheads are black bumps or white bumps, but they have similar causes. You can treat both with similar options.

 Not necessarily.
 If you want to wear makeup, go ahead.
 Just choose non-acnegenic or noncomedogenic products that won’t clog your pores or irritate skin.
 Make sure you also regularly clean or replace your makeup brushes.

-If you suspect that makeup is making your breakouts worse, talk to your doctor.
+If you suspect that makeup is making your breakouts worse, talk with a healthcare professional to help narrow down the cause.

 Myth 5: Tanning can clear up your acne